 1961 - White Lake Citizens League Started

-The WLCL was started by Arleigh Hess in February 1961, for the purpose of preventing a causeway fill project from the mainland to the eastern point of Dawson Island.
+The WLCL was started by Arleigh Hess in February 1961, for the purpose of preventing a causeway fill project from the mainland to the western point of Dawson Island.
 This attempted project was started without the approval of either State, County, or Township Zoning Laws, or other required regulations, and was a direct infringement on riparian water rights.
 Without the intervention of the Citizens League, this would have been a very undesirable division of the lake, by dividing the North and South areas with a solid causeway.
 Fortunately a permanent injunction was obtained against the project after five years of court litigation.